Matrix mechanics: Differentiation trick — canonical commutation relations

 Demanding that the classical equations of motion are preserved is not a strong enough condition to determine the matrix elements.
-Planck's constant does not appear in the classical equations, so that the matrices could be constructed for many different values of ħ and still satisfy the equations of motion, but with different energy levels.
+The Planck constant does not appear in the classical equations, so that the matrices could be constructed for many different values of ħ and still satisfy the equations of motion, but with different energy levels.

 So, in order to implement his program, Heisenberg needed to use the old quantum condition to fix the energy levels, then fill in the matrices with Fourier coefficients of the classical equations, then alter the matrix coefficients and the energy levels slightly to make sure the classical equations are satisfied.
 This is clearly not satisfactory.
 The old quantum conditions refer to the area enclosed by the sharp classical orbits, which do not exist in the new formalism.

 The most important thing that Heisenberg discovered is how to translate the old quantum condition into a simple statement in matrix mechanics.